This post may contain affiliate links, view our disclosure policy.

 Tips for Visiting Washington DC With Kids

-A family trip to Washington DC is a US bucket list destination for many American families.
+A trip to Washington DC is a US bucket list destination for many families.

-If you’re thinking of visiting, it’s important to understand the general layout and to know what there is to do there before your arrival.
+If you’re considering visiting, it’s important to understand the general layout of the city and know what there is to do before your arrival.

-Though the capital of the USA is a popular tourist destination, knowing the best things to do in Washington DC for kids will make your family trip less stressful as well as ensure that the trip appeals to all ages in your family.
+Knowing the best things to do in Washington DC for kids will make your family trip less stressful and ensure that the trip appeals to everyone in your family.

 • Have a thought-out plan for each and every day of your trip.

-• Prepare for a lot of walking (and bring a stroller for your littles).
+• Prepare for a lot of walking (and bring a stroller for your little ones).

 • Visit on the weekdays to best avoid crowds.